CHIP-8

 CHIP-8 is an interpreted programming language developed in the mid-1970s by Joseph Weisbecker for the COSMAC VIP and Telmac 1800 microcomputers.
 It was designed to make game programming easier.
 Programs are run on a virtual machine with a 64×32 pixel monochrome display, 16 input keys, and a simple sound timer.

 SuperChip (S-CHIP) extends CHIP-8 with a 128×64 high-resolution mode, 16×16 sprites, scrolling, persistent flag registers, and a larger font.
-The SCHIP 1.1 interpreter by Erik Bryntse introduced several behavioral differences from the original CHIP-8.
 Select "SuperChip (Legacy)" for original HP-48 behavior or "SuperChip (Modern)" for updated quirks.

 S-CHIP Flag Registers (RPL User Flags): These are 8 persistent 8-bit registers (R0-R7) separate from the V-registers.
-On the HP-48 calculator, these corresponded to 64 one-bit user flags (8×8-bit registers, so X must be 0–7).
-They survived power cycles and could even be shared between different programs.
-In this emulator, they are saved to localStorage for the same cross-session persistence.
+On the original HP-48 calculator hardware, these survived power cycles.
+In this emulator, they are saved to localStorage so they persist across sessions — just like the real hardware.
 The opcodes FX75 (store) and FX85 (load) access these registers.

 Keyboard mapping: 1234 / QWER / ASDF / ZXCV → CHIP-8 keys 123C / 456D / 789E / A0BF